-Forest species are mainly of the coniferous type, largely Sitka Spruce and Larch.
-An analysis of the age structure of the forest stands indicates that most of the coniferous forestry was planted prior to 1990.
+An analysis of the age structure of the forest stands indicates that over 87% of the coniferous forestry was planted prior to 1990.
 This is significant as forest planted prior to this date were largely planted without the benefit of the Forest Service guidance documents and codes of practice.
-In addition the national Irish Forest Service soils map indicates that this forestry was largely planted on peat type soils.
+In addition the national Irish Forest Service soils map indicates that this forestry was largely planted on blanket peat type soils with some planting on acid mineral soils (near Dunlewy Lough) and also on Alluvium soils.
 The afforestation technique used generally resulted in significant drainage of the area, direct connectivity of the drainage network to the main watercourses and planting right down to stream or lake edge.
 No buffer zones would have been provided.

-Main pressures from forestry in the Glaskeelan catchment
+Main pressures from forestry in the Clady catchment

-The main pressures from forest stands identified in the Glaskeelan catchment are
+The main pressures from forest stands identified in the Clady catchment are